haritsrs/PPSI/XENDIT_SETUP.md

 ### 2. Configure Environment Variables

 1. Create a `.env` file in the root directory of your project (if it doesn't exist)
-2. Add your Xendit Secret Key to the `.env` file:
+2. Add the following required environment variables to the `.env` file:

 ```
+# Xendit API Keys
 XENDIT_SECRET_KEY=your_xendit_secret_key_here
+XENDIT_PUBLIC_KEY=your_xendit_public_key_here

+# Encryption Key (required for secure data encryption)
+ENCRYPTION_KEY=your_secure_encryption_key_here
 ```

 **Important:**
 - Never commit the `.env` file to version control
 - The `.env` file is already in `.gitignore`
-- Make sure to add `XENDIT_SECRET_KEY` to your production environment variables
+- Make sure to add all required environment variables to your production environment
+- Generate a strong, random encryption key (at least 32 characters) for `ENCRYPTION_KEY`
+- For development, you can use the Xendit development public key: `xnd_public_development_uXR8rpP0d1GJyjhsNJQsUTN1_YA7QEsq3PXRs5Fa2TZ9ofFPaRgyOQHUkaWWjpP`

 ### 3. Public Key

-The public key is already configured in the code:
+The public key is now configured via environment variables:
-- Public Key: `xnd_public_development_uXR8rpP0d1GJyjhsNJQsUTN1_YA7QEsq3PXRs5Fa2TZ9ofFPaRgyOQHUkaWWjpP`

-This is a development key.
-For production, you'll need to:
+- Development: Use the development public key from Xendit dashboard
-1. Get your production public key from Xendit dashboard
+- Production: Get your production public key from Xendit dashboard and add it to `XENDIT_PUBLIC_KEY` in your `.env` file
-2. Update the `publicKey` constant in `lib/services/xendit_service.dart`

 ## Payment Methods